21 Best Cold Hardy Chickens: Egg Laying, Meat & Dual-Purpose

 The friendly and curious Delawares are dual-purpose chickens known for their ability to take cold climates.

-Their large size makes them poor foragers and brooders, so they need winter shelter and do best in small flocks.
+Their large size makes them poor foragers and brooders, so they need winter shelter and do their best in small flocks.

 6. Brahma Chicken (Dual-Purpose)

-Brahmas are excellent meat birds, but they don’t provide good amount eggs.
+Brahmas are excellent meat birds, but they don’t provide good amount of eggs.
 They’re White with pea combs and lay large brown eggs.

 7. Dominique Chicken (Dual-Purpose)